Giovanni Giustiniani: Siege of Constantinople

 Upon Sultan Mehmed's arrival on April 6, Giustiniani began commanding sorties to counterattack the Ottoman position.
 These are recorded as being very successful, and resulted in the destruction of Ottoman troops, siege works and artillery.
 However, sorties were gradually abandoned due to their high death rates.
 His approach regarding wall repairs was also a hindrance to the Ottomans; his strategy involved cushioning the blow of artillery fire by covering the walls in soft surfaces, and then filling gaps created by cannonballs with debris (which turned out to be highly effective as the cannonballs would simply sink into the rubble).
+This tactic was impressive both due to its effectiveness given his limited resources, but also the fact this was his first time actively defending against the range and quantity of artillery the Ottomans were using.
+Giovanni had to contend with a massive, 6-meter-long cannon supported by a few dozen large cannons and 500 smaller artillery pieces, one of the largest artillery barrages in history at the time.
+The unprecedented nature of the Ottoman artillery meant that Giustiniani likely neither knew the extent of his enemy's artillery nor knew how to defend against artillery on that scale, but rather he came up with defensive plans during the siege.
+The quick thinking displayed in such a solution likely indicates that Giustiniani's defense was as effective as it was because he was an adaptive leader.
 Throughout the siege, Giustiniani and his men repaired the damaged walls, plugging gaps with soldiers to repel assaults when necessary.
 He also made use of small artillery pieces containing grapeshot, projectiles and items to drop on attackers attempting to scale the walls.

 The first assault occurred on 18 April, with a detachment of Janissaries and archers being sent towards a breach in the middle section of the walls.
-Giustiniani and his men were able to repel this attack after 4 hours due to the narrow front - as the breach had been a small one, the Ottoman troops were unable to take advantage of their superior numbers.
+Giustiniani and his men were able to repel this attack after 4 hours due to the narrow front — as the breach had been a small one, the Ottoman troops were unable to take advantage of their superior numbers.

 By late May, dwindling supplies and manpower coupled with the knowledge that no relief army would save Constantinople caused tensions to run high, and amidst this Giustiniani and Notaras (the Byzantine chief minister) are reported to have had a falling out.